Luk6sssDev/Huddle-landing-page/README.md

 ## The challenge

-Your challenge is to build out this landing page from the designs provided in the starter code.
+the challenge is to build out this landing page from the designs provided in the starter code.

 You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.